-This article on the unexpected benefits of camping is brought to you by Wenzel, whose camping accessories, including tents and sleeping bags, are backed by over a century of dedication to high-quality products.
+This article on the unexpected benefits of camping is brought to you by Wenzel, whose fleece sleeping bag will keep you cozy this weekend and for years to come.

 New to the camping game?
 Getting back into it after a long hiatus?
 Whatever your experience level, it can be hard to muster the gusto to pack your gear, book a campsite, and venture out, whether for a one-nighter or an extended trip—especially if it’s been a while since you’ve camped.